calyxir/calyx/docs/running-calyx/fud2.md

       backend = verilog

 when the `input` argument above is `foo.futil` and the `output` is `bar.sv`.
-(The `fud-core` library will conjure these filenames for you; your job in this operation is just to use them as is.)
+(The FudCore library will conjure these filenames for you; your job in this operation is just to use them as is.)

 Notice here that the generated Ninja chunk is using a build rule called `calyx`.
 This also needs to be defined.
-To set up things like variables and build rules that operations can use, `fud-core` has a separate concept called *setups*.
+To set up things like variables and build rules that operations can use, FudCore has a separate concept called *setups*.
 A setup is a function that generates some Ninja code that might be shared among multiple operations (or multiple instances of the same operation).
 For example, our setup for Calyx compilation generates code like this: